-The gallery specialises in works on paper from the 16th to 19th centuries; topographical watercolours, particularly those relating to 'The Grand Tour', by both professional and skilled amateur artists; and we offer a selection of 20th Century British works.
+The gallery specialises in works on paper from the 16th to 19th centuries; with a focus on landscapes & topographical watercolours, particularly those relating to 'The Grand Tour' and travel more broadly.

 Notable institutions we have sold to since opening include the following: